cms66/rpi-iot/README.md

 ### Prepare SD card
  - Download latest lite image from https://www.raspberrypi.org/downloads/raspbian/
  - Unzip and write image to micro SD card (8 GB minimum, 16 GB recommended and Class 10) with win32diskimager (https://sourceforge.net/projects/win32diskimager/)
  - If a second drive is shown (Secure Digital storage device) or "format partition" message popup then download and run MiniTool Partition Wizard (https://www.partitionwizard.com/download/v11/pw11-free.exe).
-Select the second drive and hide partition (= remove drive letter)
+Select the second drive and right click then select hide partition (= remove drive letter)
  - Rename SD card volume to PINODE + node number.
  - Download https://github.com/cms66/rpi-iot/archive/master.zip and extract files.
  - If the RPi will be using WiFi then edit wpa_supplicant.conf with a plain text editor (Notepad or Notepad++ from https://notepad-plus-plus.org/downloads/).